-The programs we work with at UBI Global expect all their startups, including those in competitive sectors, to tell the truth, period.
+The business incubators and accelerators that we work with at UBI Global expect all their startups, including those in competitive sectors, to tell the truth, period.
 Great companies like Google do not need to overstate their potential or lie about themselves to succeed.
 They let their performance do the talking, which is known as transparency, and it is one of the first business pillars of success that our members follow without fail.

 Startups pursuing rapid growth have a moral obligation to do so responsibly, which involves being able to consider the risks to potential customers and the broader ecosystem.
 The Medtech sector is a perfect example, in that it has a serious mission to protect patients from risk or prove how the new product or service improves overall patient outcomes.
 If a product or service failure could cause mortal risk, the biggest risk of all, the standards become much more stringent.
 The wider the scope of the risk, the more amplified the responsibility and code of ethics.

 In highly competitive market sectors, the speed at which a product is launched can mean the difference between winner-take-all and winner-take-some.
 While most entrepreneurs are encouraged to launch beta or early, unpolished versions of their product or service to glean valuable feedback from the market, being truthful about the fledgling technology is crucial.
 University programs teach entrepreneurs not to sacrifice integrity for speed.
 Instead, transparency and ethics win the day, with a clear focus on exactly where the product is, where it needs to be, what the risks are and how to overcome them.

 Market benchmarks, financial modeling and founder profiles aside, looking at the social impact of a startup is part of thoroughly vetting its promise in the market.
 The following are eight important reasons why corporate social responsibility is taken seriously in the innovation ecosystem.